Pastels and Natural Light

 Much of my focus is on teaching people to ‘see’, to analyze and compare elements of what they’re observing, which is not medium specific.
 While it helps to have drawing and compositional skills, that is not a pre-requisite.
 What's more important is the curiosity and willingness to be a patient observer of natural phenomena, while getting your hands dirty.
 Pastels are my medium of choice, and I know it pretty well, so encourage others to try it, or go deeper with it.
 However, attendees can work in other mediums, if they wish.
 Please note that we will, in some cases, be hiking up to a half mile to some spots, which requires a modest degree of fitness, as well as the need to be portable with your gear.

 Bill Cone has been painting outdoors for 24 years, and has exhibited his work in group and one man shows throughout California.
 His 'day job' is as a production designer for Pixar Animation Studios, and he has done hundreds of pastel, lighting and color studies for films.
 He has also taught classes on lighting and color at Pixar for over 20 years, and has given lectures on design for film at museums and universities around the world.
-Learn more about Bill through his website: billcone.blogspot.com You may contact him @ firstname.lastname@example.org
+Learn more about Bill through his website or contact him at email@example.com.

 For those staying at the Field Campus, plan to arrive on Sunday to settle in to your accommodations.
 We can get acquainted that evening during and after dinner.
 Class proper begins the following morning at 8:30 a.m.
 Class ends mid-day on Friday.